 The Literature Section was founded in 1926 under the name “Section for Poetry”.
 Its founding members included Gerhart Hauptmann, Arno Holz, Heinrich and Thomas Mann as well as Ricarda Huch and Franz Werfel.
 Today the Section unites some 70 members, including many key German-language writers both at home and abroad.
 “An Academy”, as defined many years ago by Hans Meyer, a long-standing Director of the Literature Section, “should not be a refuge of order and standardisation, but rather a place of permanent agitation … It is the questioning and eliciting of reactions”.
-Today’s work of the Music Section is to be seen in this context: a forum for the critical presentation of literature, dealing with not only with aspects of literary history but also current tendencies of contemporary literature in a linguistic and socio-political context.
+Today’s work of the Literature Section is to be seen in this context: a forum for the critical presentation of literature, dealing with not only with aspects of literary history but also current tendencies of contemporary literature in a linguistic and socio-political context.

 In May 2015, Ulrich Peltzer was elected as Director and Kerstin Hensel as Deputy Director of the Literature Section.